-The City of Horn Lake, Mississippi's response to the finding identified in our audit is described in the accompanying Schedule of Findings and Responses.
+The City of Horn Lake, Mississippi's response to the finding identified in our audit is described in the accompanying Corrective Action Plan.
 The City of Horn Lake's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.